Why your time to hire is letting down the candidate and how to overcome this

 As well as, uncertainty

 Doubts can form when a candidate has to wait longer than expected for job updates.
 Questioning if their application was successful or whether they need to start looking for a new opportunity.
-Without a prompt response, job hopefuls are left in limbo with a sense of uncertainty that plays a part in some job seekers retracting their application.
+Without a prompt response, job hopefuls are left in limbo with a sense of uncertainty that plays a part in some job seekers retracting their applications.

 Later down the line, the candidate who receives a job offer could perhaps be apprehensive in accepting the new position.
 Slow early stages will impact their final decision.
 Risks that surround the employer brand and overall company perception mean they may not be in a hurry to accept the job offer.